octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 Examples: *BigChainDB*

 ## Practical Byzantine Fault Tolerance (PBFT)
 In this consensus, each node of the network awaits messages from the others.
 They are continuously broadcasting messages.
 Each node receiving a message runs a program on it using its data.
 Each node's result is then transformed into a new broadcasted message to all other nodes.
-With time, according to program rules, enough nodes will transmit the same result in messages.
+With time, according to program rules, enough nodes will transmit the same result in the messages.
 The total sum of these broadcast results determines the consensus.

 Examples: *Evernym, Chain...*

 ## Federated​ ​Byzantine​ ​Agreement​ ​(FBA)
 In this distributed network *sets of enough nodes* to validate data are established.
-It means the sufficient number of nodes in a group is determined to reach an agreement **for that group**.
+It means the sufficient number of nodes in a group is determined to best reach an agreement **for that group**.

 A single *set* of nodes is called a "*quorum*".